yireo/yireo-slides/slides/mucnl/closing1.md

 # Mage Unconf NL
 ### This was a day

 ---
-# Why are we here?
-~ Dutch Magento community revival (Mage-OS NL)
-~ Mage-OS meets Magento meets Adobe meets you
-~ To collaborate, to brainstorm, to have fun
+# What else?
+~ After-party
+~ Another unconference day

 ---
 {state: main middle black}